 AstraZeneca COVID-19 vaccine 76% effective in updated U.S. trial results

+(Corrects efficacy rate for elderly to 85%, not 86% in paragraph 5)

-(Reuters) - AstraZeneca said on Thursday its COVID-19 vaccine was 76% effective at preventing symptomatic illness and completely stopped severe or critical forms of the disease, citing a new analysis of up-to-date results for its major U.S. trial.
+(Reuters) - AstraZeneca said on Thursday its COVID-19 vaccine was 76% effective at preventing symptomatic illness, citing a new analysis of up-to-date results for its major U.S. trial.

 U.S. health officials earlier in the week publicly rebuked the drugmaker for using "outdated information" when calculating that the vaccine was 79% effective.